How Much Should You Spend On A Car?

 The Depreciation Of A Car’s Value

-To give you some idea of what you can expect, Carfax estimates the value of a new vehicle can drop by more than 20 percent after the first 12 months of ownership followed by an additional 10 percent every year for the next 4 years.
+Carfax estimates new vehicle values drop by more than 20 percent during the first year, followed by approximately 10 percent annually for the next four years.

-This means the vehicle is worth approximately 40 percent of its original purchase price after five years.
+After five years, the vehicle retains approximately 40 percent of its original purchase price.

 Your Best Car Buying Strategy